meckmeier/web50-projects-2020-x-search/README.md

 > - Find pages with… “none of these words:”

-- Like Google’s own Advanced Search page, the four options should be stacked vertically, and all of the text fields should be left aligned.
+- The four options are stacked vertically, and all of the text fields are left aligned.

-- Consistent with Google’s own CSS, the “Advanced Search” button should be blue with white text.
+- The “Advanced Search” button should be blue with white text.

-- When the “Advanced Search” button is clicked, the user should be taken to the search results page for their given query.
+- When the “Advanced Search” button is clicked you are taken to the search results page for that given query.

-- Add an “I’m Feeling Lucky” button to the main Google Search page.
-Consistent with Google’s own behavior, clicking this link should take users directly to the first Google search result for the query, bypassing the normal results page.

-> You may encounter a redirect notice when using the “I’m Feeling Lucky” button.
-Not to worry!
+- “I’m Feeling Lucky” button is available on the main index.html page.
+When you use this, you will encounter a redirect notice.
 This is an expected consequence of a security feature implemented by Google.

 - The CSS you write should resemble Google’s own aesthetics.

-# Hints
-To determine what the parameter names should be, you’re welcome to experiment with making Google searches, and looking at the resulting URL.
-It may also be helpful to open the “Network” inspector (accessible in Google Chrome by choosing View -> Developer -> Developer Tools) to view details about requests your browser makes to Google.

-Any <input> element (whether its type is text, submit, number, or something else entirely) can have name and value attributes that will become GET parameters when a form is submitted.

-You may also find it helpful to look at Google’s own HTML to answer these questions.
-In most browsers, you can control-click or right-click on a page and choose “View Page Source” to view the page’s underlying HTML.

-To include an input field in a form that users cannot see or modify, you can use a “hidden” input field.

-# How to Submit
-Visit this link, log in with your GitHub account, and click Authorize cs50.
-Then, check the box indicating that you’d like to grant course staff access to your submissions, and click Join course.

-Install Git and, optionally, install submit50.
+Written by Mary Eckmeier.